Reupenny/AS-Notified/README.md

 🔹 Core update notifications: Keep track of Wordpress updates and make sure your website is always running the latest version.

 🔹 Comments notifications: Stay informed about new comments on your website.

+🔹 Plugin Update Checker is being used to push updates.

 ## To Do List